Master of Social Work (Qualifying)

 Professional Practice - 2

-• To complete the Master of Social Work (Qualifying) course, the student would need to complete 14 courses, which includes 12 Units (classroom-based learning) +2 Professional Practice Units (equivalent to 1000 hours of work placement in social work setting).
+• To complete the Master of Social Work (Qualifying) course, the student would need to complete 14 courses, which includes 12 Units (classroom-based learning) +2 Professional Practice Units (equivalent to 1000 hours of placement in social work setting).
 Students are required to complete all of the units listed below to fulfil the requirements of Master of Social Work (Qualifying).

-Unit NamePrerequisites Unit
+Unit NamePrerequisites/Co-requisites Unit

 SWQ801 History and Foundation of Social WorkN/A